Living together can create legal obligations.

 Moving in with your special someone is exciting.
-There is lots to get organized and think about as you move forward with your life together.
+There is lots to organize and think about as you move forward with your life together.

-Part of those considerations is the legal rights and obligations that are created by living together.
-Not everyone realizes that certain laws apply to them once they move in with their special someone, whether they want them to or not.
+Living together creates legal rights and obligations.
+Not everyone realizes that certain laws apply to them once they move in with their partner.
 You can make your own rules with a Cohabitation Agreement.

-A Cohabitation Agreement is a written agreement between you and your significant other, that comes into effect when you start living together.
+A Cohabitation Agreement is a written agreement between you and your significant other when you start living together.
 The Agreement sets out how you will deal with property and finances (support) in the event your relationship breaks down.

 The laws that apply to you and your partner, if you’re unmarried and living together, depends on whether you are adult interdependent partners.

-If you are adult interdependent partners, your property will be divided as if you were married.
+If you are adult interdependent partners, you divide your property like you are married.
 Also, you and your partner may claim partner support from the other.